Compositional Separation of Control Flow and Data Flow: Introduction

-For the above reasons, we believe that the right way of constructing complex computational behaviours is through a control-based composition mechanism that does not neglect the role of data passing.
+As control flow is ever present, we believe that the right way of constructing complex, high-level computational behaviours is through a control-based composition mechanism that does not neglect the role of data passing.
 Accordingly, in this paper we propose a model in which fundamental units of composition (known as \emph{computons}) are passive open systems able to interact with their environment via an interface which consists of input and output ports.
 As a port is a structural construct that can exclusively buffer either data or control, computons exchange data and control separately.
-Our model is compositional in the sense that computons can be inductively composed into larger ones via well-defined control-based composition operations.
-Such operations are rooted in category theory and allow the formal construction of sequential or parallel computons from simpler ones.
-As a result of the compositional semantics, composites preserve the structure of the composed entities, so they also separate data and control and their port-based interface is inductively constructed from the composed computons.
-Remarkably, unlike existing compositional approaches, any two computons can always be composed either sequentially or in parallel.
+Our model is compositional in the sense computons can be inductively composed into larger ones via well-defined control-based composition operations.
+Such operations are rooted in category theory and allow the formal construction of sequential, parallel, branching or iterative computons from simpler ones.
+As a result of composition semantics, composites preserve the structure of the composed entities, so they also separate data and control and their port-based interface is inductively constructed from the composed computons.
+Remarkably, unlike existing compositional approaches, any two computons can always be composed sequentially or in parallel, regardless of the data they require or produce.
+Rather than focusing on specific operational semantics, the focus of this paper is to provide formal category-theoretic operators, built upon colimit semantics, for the compositional construction of computing devices (i.e., computons) that separate data flow and control flow.
+Although different ways of expressing computon behaviour are possible, because the model is independent of concrete execution semantics, in this paper we use the \emph{token game} from the theory of classical P/T Petri nets for this purpose, as shown in Figure~\ref{fig:intro}.

+By focusing on the fundamentals of control-based composition while capturing the core mechanisms that underlie all MHCs (i.e., control flow and data flow), the model we propose is intended to be a universal meta-framework for the formal reasoning of every possible high-level computation.
+This generality, coupled with the fact that we do not subscribe to concrete execution semantics or implementation details, allows the model's foundations to serve as the basis for the future development of concrete specification languages, implementation frameworks or even standard tools that can be used by software engineers to compositionally construct complex software systems that exhibit separation of control and data flow.
+For example, the proposed model can be implemented via the Alloy specification language \cite{jackson_alloy_2019} so as to support model checking.
+If less assurances are preferred or visual modelling is required, mainstream languages can be used instead such as Java or JavaScript.